omkarcloud/botasaurus/README.md

 )
 ```

-However, if you are automating websites not protected by Cloudflare or protected by Cloudflare Connection Challenge like Microsoft's [Outlook](https://signup.live.com/) Website, then you may pass `None` to start_url.
+However, if you are automating websites not protected by Cloudflare or protected by Cloudflare Connection Challenge, then you may pass `None` to start_url.
 With this, we will also not perform a wait before connecting to Chrome, saving you time.

 ```python
 from botasaurus import *